 On any given day you can find Melanie busy in Bissell’s Community Kitchen or visiting with friends or laughing and supporting others.
 She helps out with holiday meals, delivering plates to the elders with mobility issues or filling cups with juice or coffee.
 She enjoys keeping busy, it helps her stay out of trouble.
 “Lord knows I can find me in some trouble,” Melanie laughed.

-When Melanie and I sat down a few months ago I wasn’t entirely prepared for what she would tell me.
-Her story isn’t terribly unique to many of our community members but her vulnerability and willingness to open up to me, a stranger, and tell me some her darkest moments carried some significant weight and responsibility.
+When Melanie and I sat down, I wasn’t entirely prepared for what she would tell me.
+Her story isn’t terribly unique to many of our community members but her vulnerability and willingness to open up to me, a stranger, and tell me some of her darkest moments carried some significant weight and responsibility.
 Needless to say, I was honoured to hold that space with and for her.

 This is Melanie’s story that developed out of our conversation…

 For years, Melanie lived on the streets and made a living as a drug dealer.
 But dealing was a dangerous job.
 Soon violence became part of her daily life.
 “I was vicious and angry all the time, always yelling and screaming, even beating people up,” Melanie says.
 “I didn’t know I needed help with mental health back then.”

 When risky behaviour got her banned from other agencies, she found herself hungry and ready for change.
 Bissell Centre had offered her help before, so she headed there, hoping for a hot meal and a fresh start.

 “When she arrived, a staff member named Martin greeted her at the door and asked, “Are you ready to change your life today?”

 This was the moment, she believes saved her life.